 How do we know Prosperity Accounts will be used as intended?

 Provisions are built in to ensure compliance.
-Savers are informed of the eligible uses for Prosperity Accounts, face penalties for misuse, and are motivated to comply because Prosperity Accounts provide a route to their dreams.
-United Way holds the matching funds in a separate account, and only writes a check at the time the account holder is ready to purchase their asset.
-Checks are written only to eligible vendors such as the seller of a home or institution; a rental property owner; lease management agency; or an automobile dealer.
+Savers are informed of the eligible uses for Prosperity Accounts, and are motivated to comply because Prosperity Accounts provide a route to their dreams.
+Frederick County Department of Housing and Community Development provides the match funds when a saver is ready to purchase a home and has completed all the program requirements.

 Will I lose my Social Security disability benefits if I participate in a Prosperity Account?

 No. Participating in a Prosperity Account (also known as Individual Development Accounts – IDAs) will NOT cause you to lose your Social Security disability benefits.
 Social Security disability benefits can be provided in two ways: through Social Security Disability Insurance (SSDI) or through Supplemental Security Income (SSI).
 For the former (SSDI), any resources or assets do not affect income when determining eligibility or when calculating benefit payment amounts.
 As for SSI, the Social Security website states explicitly that money saved in an Individual Development Account is not counted when determining SSI eligibility or when calculating benefit payments.
 Moreover, in response to a question about the affect of IDA savings on SSI benefits, the website states, “Your SSI benefit will not go down—it might even go up!"
-This is because the earnings, the matching money, and the interest that goes into your IDA do not count as your income or resources when we figure your SSI benefit.
-In addition, any interest earned on an individual’s own contributions and on matching funds to an IDA is excluded from SSI’s definition of countable income and resources.
-Payouts from an IDA can be made only for a qualified purpose (such as for a vehicle, home, business capitalization, and higher education or training) or for an allowable emergency (as determined by United Way).
-These payouts and emergency withdrawals are also not counted as income for SSI purposes.
+In addition, any interest earned on an individual’s own contributions is excluded from SSI’s definition of countable income and resources.

 Do I need a lot of money to open a Prosperity Account?